sl2365/X-Launcher64/README.md

 - Aut2Exe performs compilation.
 - AutoIt3Wrapper is retained only as a command-line build utility because the current x-compiler.au3 uses AutoIt3Wrapper directives for resource metadata, automatic FileVersion incrementing, DPI/manifest settings, etc.

-ISN Studio and SciTE/AutoIt editor are not required by BUILD_TEST.bat.
+ISN Studio and SciTE/AutoIt editor are not required to build X-Launcher64 v2.
+Just run the BUILD_TEST.bat file, making sure you've set up the locations as above.

 ---